bign86/bign86.github.io/content/posts/2010-01-19-backups_tar.md

 slug: backups-tar
 ---

-When an hard disk breaks up or when we do some dirty experiment that go bad, we loose data.
-Recover data from a broken hard disk is almost impossible and the only hope for our work is to have a backup.
-To backup some data or even the whole operative system is incredibly simple in Linux, probably more than Windows.
-In Win you need an external program to backup your files and a backup of Win itself is difficult due to the fact that most system files are not accessibles.
-You need to buy some proprietary and expensive tool.
-On Unix all files are accessibles at run time and all the needed tools are all present in all installations.
-So no problems at all.
-To do all the work we need only the program tar and the gz or bzip2 library to use compression algorithms.
-In all installations all this library are installed by default.
+When a hard disk breaks up we loose data.
+As recovering data from a broken hard disk is almost impossible in most cases, the best solution is to have a updated backups.
+To backup data or even the whole operating system, is incredibly simple in Linux since all required tools are generally available in every Linux installation.
+To set up a working backup system, the only tools needed are `tar` and the `gz` or `bzip2` libraries to use compression algorithms.

-For a wider introduction to `tar` read also "Tar archiver how to".

 ## Backup

-To backup the whole system give
+To backup the whole system use

 ```bash
 cd /
 tar cvpf backup.tar.gz --exclude=/lost+found --exclude=/media --exclude=/mnt --exclude=/proc --exclude=/sys /
 ```

-We are doing the backup of the root directory except for the directories excluded using the `--exclude=<path>` flag.
-Adding the `-z` to use gzip or `-j` to use bzip2, the archive will use less memory.
-For exemple using gzip
+This creates a backup of the whole root directory `/` with the exception of the directories explicitly excluded using the `--exclude=<path>` flag.
+Adding the `-z` to use `gzip` or `-j` to use `bzip2`, the archive uses less memory.
+For exemple

 ```bash
 tar cvpzf backup.tar.bz2 --exclude=/lost+found --exclude=/media --exclude=/mnt --exclude=/proc --exclude=/sys /
 ```

-The `-p` option preserve permissions of original files inside the backup.
-In this way you will not find all your permissions gone away and screwed when you do the restore.
+The `-p` option preserves the file permissions in the backup.
+This is important when restoring a full system where reset all permissions would be a daunting task.
-I find useful to insert the backup date inside the archive name.
-Using the shell is very simple
+I find useful to insert the backup date inside the archive name

 ```bash
 tar cvpzf backup-`date '+%d-%B-%Y'`.tar.gz --exclude=/lost+found --exclude=/media --exclude=/mnt --exclude=/proc --exclude=/sys /